USA Flag

 Dietary Supplement

-• A 30 day notification period exists for structure-function claims.
+• A 30 day notification period exists for structure-function claims, general well being claims and a classical nutrient deficiency disease claim.

-• Structure-function claims are voluntary and do not have to be approved by the FDA; however, claims must be substantiated by human clinical trials.
+• Structure-function claims are voluntary and do not have to be approved by the FDA; however, claims must be substantiatied by human clinical trials and should be truthful and not misleading.

 Rationale if not permitted (Include Reference / Regulation)